mimblewimble/site/index.md

                 Scalable
               </h2>
               <span>
-                MimbleWimble leverages cryptography to allow most of the blockchain data to be removed.
-In particular, nearly all past transaction data is pruned.
+                MimbleWimble leverages cryptography to allow most of the past transaction data to be removed.
+This guarantees Grin won't crumble under its own weight in the long term.
               </span>
             </div>
             <!-- //DOT -->